Below are some differences between Princess and Carnival that I observed while on a Crown Princess cruise to the Eastern Caribbean at the end of 2013.

 That was refreshing.

-I hope that the differences between Princess and Carnival listed above will help you in your travel plans.
+I hope that the differences between Princess Cruises and Carnival Cruise Line listed above will help you in your travel plans.
 However, despite what I have said, also note that having sailed with both cruise lines, I know that you will enjoy each one.